 Editor: Fiona Macleod

-$2,200 for development of an online app that would alert residents and NGOs to environmental-impact assessments being done in their regions on activities such as deforestation, fracking, mining, construction of dams and power stations, and creation of new landfills
+$2,200 for development of an online app that would alert residents and NGOs to environmental-impact assessments (EIAs) being done in their regions on activities such as deforestation, fracking, mining, construction of dams and power stations, and creation of new landfills

 Fiona Macleod is founder of Africa’s first journalistic investigation unit focusing on environmental issues.
 The Oxpeckers Center for Investigative Environmental Journalism combines traditional investigative reporting with data analysis and geo-mapping tools to expose eco-offences and track organised crime syndicates in Southern Africa.
 Prior to founding Oxpeckers, Macleod worked as an award-winning journalist and editor at a range of the region’s top media.
 She served as environmental editor at the Mail & Guardian newspaper for 10 years, and was awarded the prestigious Nick Steele award recognising her contributions to environmental conservation through her pioneering reportage.
 She is currently still editor of the M&G Greening the Future and the M&G Investing in the Future CSI/R awards programmes.
 Macleod is a member of the judging panel of the eta Awards, which reward exceptional effort in the more efficient use of energy.
 She has also served terms on the judging panels of the SANParks Kudu Awards and she ran The Green Trust awards, SA’s premier environmental awards programme, for four years.
 She is a former editor of Earthyear magazine, chief sub-editor and assistant editor of the M&G, editor-in-chief of HomeGrown Magazine, managing editor of True Love and production editor of The Executive.
 She has also edited several books, including Your Guide to Green Living, A Social Contract: The Way Forward and Fighting for Justice.